cyllective/egress0r/README.md

 ### auth

-The `auth` section allows you to forcefully enable or disable IPv4 and or IPv6 checks.
+The (new) `auth` section handles the egress0r token validation.
+You only have to populate the `auth:token` field with your token.

 | Key           | Accepted values       | Description |
 |---------------|-----------------------|-------------|